KodeUniverse/ml-stock-predictor-lstm/README.md

 # Changelog

 Version 1.0 - November 30, 2021
-First version of the app.
-Features stock forecasting using LSTM, plotting, and save to .csv
+\i{First version of the app.
+Features stock forecasting using LSTM, plotting, and save to .csv}

 # Installation